 "Don't play dumb, you know what I mean."

-Of course, Lawrence knew what he meant; he didn't want to let him dwell and know of both families, from his father's and his mother's.
+Of course, Lawrence knew what he meant; he just didn't want to let him dwell on both families, from his father and his mother.
 Because they both had secrets and dark pasts, where if a person were to choose which one to be born into, not being born at all would be the better option.
-But Nathan asks him another question before he could answer.
+But Nathan asked him another question before he could answer.

 "Is she dead too?"

-Lawrence's heart sank to the deepest pits of despair; his eyes widened at the thought of it having happened.
-But not knowing or being sure himself, he gives him the only answer he could.
+Lawrence's heart sank to the deepest pits of despair; his eyes widened at the memory of it.
+But not knowing or being sure himself, he gave him the only answer he could.

-"You don't know the state that my mother is in?"
+"You don't know the state my mother is in?"

 "The situation was complicated."

 "How so?
-Am I really your son, because the King said it himself that only our family possesses an affinity for shadow magic in this country, so I could be your nephew or something like that?"
+Am I really your son, because the King said it himself that only our family in this country possesses an affinity for shadow magic, so I could be your nephew or something like that."

 "No. You are my son."